US isolated as trade outrage roils G7 ministerial meet - Journal du Cameroun

 “No one understands that due to security reasons there should be extra tariffs on steel and aluminum,” he said.

-Trump’s tariffs on America’s largest foreign providers of the crucial metals upended the agenda for this normally convivial event for consensus-building among countries that account for about half of global GDP.
+Trump’s tariffs on America’s largest foreign providers of the crucial metals that went into effect Friday upended the agenda for this normally convivial event for consensus-building among countries that account for about half of global GDP.

 No joint final statement emerged from the G7 ministerial meeting, a sign of the strong discord now at the heart of the global economy.